 If you are just starting out in the beekeeping world, then the amount of information that you’ll come across labeled “FAQs” can be a little overwhelming and surprise you.
 In this section, I hope to make things a little simpler.

-The “how to” section of beekeeping has so many variables that you rarely get a straight answer about, for instance, what type of hive to get, what kind of bees to get, where to get your equipment and so on.
+The “how-to” section of beekeeping has so many variables that you rarely get a straight answer about.
+These include, for instance, what type of hive to get, what kind of bees to get, where to get your equipment, and so on.

 What doesn’t change is the science behind the functioning of our little friends.
 So let me break it down for you: